Genomon-Project/paplot-doc/quick_start.rst

 Quick Start
 *****************

+In this section, we will experience

 #.
-Install paplot.
+Install paplot
 #.
-Run paplot with sample data.
+Run paplot with simple example data
 #.
-View output reports.
+View the output reports
-#.
+.. #.
 Modify configuration files and use your own data.

 1. Install paplot
 ---------------------------

 | paplot is confirmed to work on python2.7 and python 3.5.
-| No additional packages are necesary.
+| Currently, paplot uses no dependent packages.

 .. code-block:: bash